Mission, Vision, & Values

 Learn more about MEFTI’s Network Structure

-ACCOMPLISHMENTS Include:
+Accomplishments Include:

 Funding secured from Elmina B. Sewall Foundation 2015-2020